 Understanding the footage

-So, let’s break down what happens in this video in terms we can all appreciate, in order to better understand these incredible circumstances.
+So, let’s break down what happens in this video in terms we can all appreciate, to better understand these incredible circumstances.

 What you see on the screen